SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/overview.md

 {% hint style="warning" %}
 **Please note!**
 Different reports show different objects to select as well as different filters to adjust.
-In the example given, the Selection step for the Permissions Matrix report shows Microsoft Teams, Microsoft 365 Groups, OneDrive, and sites to select.
-On the other hand, if we look at the User Access Report, it lists all users for selection.
-Some reports, such as the External Users report, generate right after clicking the report tile and don't show the Selection step.
-Since the selection and filters can differ, reports are further described within the category-specific articles given below.
 {% endhint %}

+In the example given, **the Selection step for the Permissions Matrix report shows Microsoft Teams, Microsoft 365 Groups, OneDrive, and sites to select**.

+On the other hand, if we look at **the User Access Report, it lists all users for selection**.

+Some reports, such as **the External Users report, generate right after clicking the report tile and don't show the Selection step**.
+* Since the selection and filters can differ, reports are further described within the category-specific articles given below.

 ## Report Categories